BollinsureBusinessWorkers' Comp

 Manage Open Claims Aggressively

 Open claims carry more e-mod weight than closed claims.
-Working to close claims promptly — through return-to-work or settlement — improves your modifier faster.
+Working to manage claims promptly — through return-to-work or appropriate claim resolution — may improve your future modifier.

 📋